 Gaming consoles, soft drink machines, digital assistants, etc.

-Using Target server-side makes your server that “middle man” between the visitor and Target.
-The client (which could be a browser, but doesn’t have to be) makes a request to your server, which passes it along to the Target server in an API request.
-Target determines what content to return to your server, and your server renders it, or if Target is sending it to a web or mobile touchpoint, packages it up in a JSON object with some logic to run in your visitor’s browser or app.
+Using Target server-side makes your server that middle man between the visitor and Target.
+The client (which could be a browser, but doesn’t have to be) makes a request to your server.
+Your server passes the request along to the Target server in an API request.
+Target determines what content to return to your server and your server renders it, or if Target is sending it to a web or mobile touchpoint, the Target server packages it up in a JSON object with some logic to run in your visitor’s browser or app.

 When to choose server-side over client-side Target

 You want faster performance.
 If you’re creating a more integrated backend or application environment — for example, if you use a single backend application for both your web and mobile sites — you may want to manage all your Target activities from one location, but have them show up across multiple devices.
 In such cases, you can deploy your activities faster server-side because you are managing content requests all on one server.

 You need to render server-side.
 This can be the case if you’re building your application or site on a popular development framework like React or Google AMP.
 These frameworks may limit your ability to do things client-side, like render or report, or make a client-side request.
 They may also prevent you from creating or dynamically changing HTML or they may maintain a virtual state of your web page server-side.
 In these circumstances, you can only make modifications server-side.